Nereocystis: Reproduction

 Reproduction in Nereocystis is characterized by an alternation of generations.
 The diploid generation is the recognizable macroscopic sporophyte.
 During sexual reproduction, reproductive patches (sori) develop on the blades of the sporophyte and drop to the seafloor at maturity.
 The sori release haploid spores, which become the microscopic gametophytes.
-The gametophytes produce gametes, and if fertilization occurs, a new sporophyte organism may develop and begin to grow up from the seafloor.
+The gametophytes produce gametes, and after fertilization occurs, a new sporophyte organism may develop and begin to grow up from the seafloor.

 Distribution

 The species is common along the Pacific Coast of North America, from Southern California to the Aleutian Islands, Alaska.
 However, drift individuals disperse with ocean currents further south into northwest Baja California, Mexico.
 Offshore beds can persist for one or many years, usually in deeper water than Eualaria or Macrocystis, where they co-occur.

 This annual kelp grows on rock from the low intertidal to subtidal zones; it prefers semi-exposed habitats or high-current areas.
 It also does not grow in areas with breaking waves or swells.
 Its distribution is limited by the requirement of light for photosynthesis, and preference for areas of high water movement where the microscopic gametophyte stage will not be covered by sediment.

 Other factors such as salinity, turbidity and water temperature can affect Nereocystis distribution.
 Nereocystis tends to thrive in temperatures ranging from 5 to 20 degrees Celsius.
 It is rarely found in environments with high turbidity and low salinity.
 Nereocystis fails to thrive in areas of reduced salinity, such as brackish estuarine waters, because it has difficulty adjusting to changes in salinity.
 The increased turbidity of such waters also decreases light available for photosynthesis, limiting its growth.
 Additionally, disease, competition, and herbivory can affect distribution.